In Dallas suburbs, Friday Night Lights make way for cricket

 Some have found outlets for talking about their struggles, including on the region’s only South Asian radio station.

 The app-based Radio Azad, in Irving, was started by Azad Khan in 2011, five years after he immigrated from Pakistan.
-The station broadcasts music and current affairs.
-Multiple languages are represented, including Urdu, Hindi, Arabic, Farsi and Telugu.
+The station broadcasts music and current affairs in multiple languages.

-As the area population has grown, so has Radio Azad’s listenership, which numbers in the hundreds of thousands.

-The anonymity of call-in radio shows on Azad — which means freedom in Hindi and Urdu — has allowed for difficult questions.
+The anonymity of call-in radio on Azad — which means freedom in Hindi and Urdu — has allowed for difficult discussions.
 Nearly three years ago, CEO Ayesha Shafi started monthly mental health segments, and listeners embraced them.
 They’ve tackled assimilation, bipolar disorder and domestic abuse.

 “You can talk about issues that you’re facing and actually hear somebody who’s like you, who understands where you’re coming from and will actually listen,” Shafi said.

-She thinks most children grow out of those attitudes, and there is strength in numbers.

-“There’s a lot of people in the same boat as me,” she said.
-“There’s a lot of shared traditions.”

-Everywhere you look, South Asian cultures are merging into the Texas zeitgeist.
-The movie theater in Frisco shows films in Telegu, Tamil and Hindi, while at Tikka Taco in Irving, diners can get tacos stuffed with tandoori chicken, lamb or paneer tikka.
+Everywhere you look, South Asian cultures — and even politics — are merging into the Texas zeitgeist.

-Sometimes Indian politics spill into the Dallas suburbs.
-Scores of people joined protests this week outside Frisco’s City Hall on behalf of Christians in India who claim a Frisco-based group supports Hindu nationalists threatening their churches.
+Scores of people joined recent protests in Frisco on behalf of Christians in India who claim a Frisco-based group supports Hindu nationalists threatening their churches.

-On a more festive front, Hanuman Temple now collaborates with the City of Frisco for Holi, an annual Hindu festival also known as the Festival of Colors.
-Celebrants daub each other with vividly colored powders.
-The temple also organizes food donations, health fairs and other community services.

-“We don’t want to just be here and be isolated,” Tummala said.

-“Five years ago, they wouldn’t have known what it was at all,” Shafi said.

-Southlake Mayor John Huffman, who spoke at the event dressed in traditional Indian clothing, believes close to a fifth of the crowd were non-Asians.
-He credits its success to the Southlake Foundation, a nonprofit started in 2019 by Kush Rao, who immigrated from India.
-The organization oversees cultural events and community service activities such as trash clean-up and free lunches for city staff.
+Southlake Mayor John Huffman believes close to a fifth were non-Asians.
+He credits its success to the Southlake Foundation, a nonprofit that oversees cultural events and community service activities.

-“I feel like they’re setting the bar in a lot of ways and saying, ‘We’re going to give back to the Public Works Department not because we’re getting anything in return but because we appreciate what they do for the city,’” Huffman said.
+“I feel like they’re setting the bar in a lot of ways,” Huffman said.
 “They have been very intentional about telling their fellow South Asians to get out and engage in the community.”

-Back in Frisco during Diwali, blocks of homes near Hanuman Temple twinkled with lights through the pouring rain.
-Hanuman Temple’s majestic pyramidal gateway glowed red.
-And dozens of families didn’t let the wet weather stop them from worshipping and chanting mantras to deities.
+Back in Frisco during Diwali, dozens of families didn’t let the pouring rain stop them from worshipping.

 “I have seen the transformation of Frisco city,” Jarajapu said.
 “It has become very vibrant with diversity, culture and especially a lot of Asians.
 I’m very proud to be living in Frisco.”